aedessler/DOE_report_section_6_3/README_6.3.6.md

   - `NH` mode: `NH` (all land cells in 24–50°N, all longitudes)
 - **Aggregation**: For each calendar year, count heatwave days per grid cell and average across land cells in the region (unweighted) → “per‑station” average.
 - **Smoothing**: Compute a 15‑year trailing (right‑aligned) average of the annual per‑station series.

-### Implementation Steps
-1) Load and mask land: open the NetCDF with chunking; apply `land_mask > 0` and treat each land grid cell as a station.
-2) Define regional masks: −105° meridian split for US; all‑land mask for NH.
-3) Filter season: select May–September.
-4) Compute thresholds: group by `time.dayofyear` and compute per‑cell 90th percentiles over the full period.
-(Leap day is outside May–Sep.)
-5) Identify heatwave days: compute exceedance mask and use a rolling window of size `min_run` over time; any window with all `True` marks all days in that window as heatwave days (vectorized with xarray; rechunking ensures rolling works with dask).
-6) Annual aggregation: sum heatwave days per year per cell; average across cells within each region to get per‑station values.
-7) Smoothing and plotting: compute 15‑year trailing means and create publication‑style figures.
-Outputs are saved as `Figure6.3.6/Figure6.3.6_us.png` (US) or `Figure6.3.6/Figure6.3.6_nh.png` (NH).

-### QA/Validation Checks
-- Sanity: Annual per‑station counts are non‑negative and generally a few days per year on average, with larger values in extreme years.
-- Seasonal bounds: Only May–Sep included.
-- Thresholds: Verify 90th‑percentile computation is by calendar day and based on the full record.
-- Regional masks: Confirm counts of land cells per region and that the boundary at −105° splits the domain as expected.
-- Trailing window: Confirm it is trailing (not centered) and uses at least 1 year at the beginning.

 ### Performance Notes
 - Uses `xarray`/`pandas` with dask-friendly chunking.